-Remark 1.3.
-Working with immersions of the same type as in Theorem 5, and under an additional 'multiplicity 2' assumption, Wickramasekera [18] obtained that when the L^2 height-excess $\int{C_R} |x{n+1}|^2$ is sufficiently small then a sheeting description is valid by means of a $C^{1,\alpha}$ 2-valued function.
-(The strategy in [18] involves a 2-valued Lipschitz approximation of M, followed by a linearisation of the problem, which in particular prevents a quantitative smallness condition.)
+Remark 1.4.
+Working with immersions of the same type as in Theorem 5, and under an additional 'multiplicity 2' assumption, Wickramasekera [22] obtained that when the L^2 height-excess $\int{C_R} |x{n+1}|^2$ is sufficiently small then a sheeting description is valid by means of a $C^{1,\alpha}$ 2-valued function.
+(The strategy in [22] involves a 2-valued Lipschitz approximation of M, followed by a linearisation of the problem, which in particular prevents a quantitative smallness condition.)

 Theorem 5 advances towards a compactness theory for branched stable minimal immersions.
-(This was obtained for a "multiplicity 2 class" in [18].)
+(This was obtained for a "multiplicity 2 class" in [22].)
 The natural missing step is the analysis of the situation in which, rather than being close to a hyperplane with multiplicity, M is close to a classical cone.
-In view of Theorem 5, and of the multiplicity-2 case in [18], it seems natural to expect that:
+In view of Theorem 5, and of the multiplicity-2 case in [22], it seems natural to expect that:

-Conjecture: the class of branched two-sided stable minimal n-dimensional immersions with singular set of locally finite (n - 2)-measure is compact under varifold convergence.
+Conjecture: the class of branched two-sided stable minimal n-dimensional immersions with singular set of locally finite (n-2)-measure is compact under varifold convergence.

-A further natural aim would then be to obtain a finer structure result for said singular set, in the style of [18, Theorem 1.5].
+A further natural aim would then be to obtain a finer structure result for said singular set, in the style of [22, Theorem 1.5].
 It may be possible to use an intrinsic approach.
 This lies outside the scope of this work.

-Remark 1.4 (Unique tangent hyperplanes).
+Remark 1.5 (Unique tangent hyperplanes and Bernstein-type theorem).
 An immediate byproduct of Theorem 5, for the class of immersions under study, is that: if $x \in \overline{M}$ is such that one tangent cone (in the sense of varifolds) to M at x is supported on a hyperplane, then that is the unique tangent cone at x (Corollary 1).
-Similarly, assuming that M is entire, with Euclidean mass growth, if one tangent cone at infinity is a hyperplane with multiplicity, then it is the unique tangent at infinity (Corollary 2).
+Similarly, it follows immediately from Theorem 5 that, if M is entire, with Euclidean mass growth, and if one tangent cone at infinity is a hyperplane with multiplicity, then M is a union of hyperplanes (Corollary 2).

-If the singular set Σ in Theorem 4 is a priori assumed empty then the graphical decomposition is stronger and prompts a linear PDE behaviour, with a linear (interior) control of $\sup |A_M|$ by $E_M(R)$:
+If the singular set Σ in Theorem 4 is a priori assumed empty then the graphical decomposition is stronger and prompts a linear PDE behaviour, with a linear (interior) control of sup $|A_M|$ by $E_M(R)$: